 Before you approach a lending institution, it is important to be aware of the personal elements lenders consider.
 Banks will typically use the following Five C’s:

 - CREDIT – Do you have a successful financial track record, or are you working to improve?
-Community Credit Counseling Services will provide you with tools and expertise to address any credit issues you might have.
+Consumer Credit Counseling Services will provide you with tools and expertise to address any credit issues you might have.

 - COLLATERAL – Do you have assets to secure your loan?
 Do you have a co-signer or guarantor in mind?
 Click here to learn more about securing your loan.